 The Audit and Risk Committee is fundamental to ensuring that the Authority operates according to good governance, accounting and auditing standards, and adopts appropriate internal control, audit and risk management arrangements.

+As set out in the Charter of the Audit and Risk Committee, the Committee is part of the Policing Authority control environment, tasked with providing independent advice to the Accounting Officer and the Authority and supporting them in their responsibilities for issues of risk, internal control and governance.
+In so doing the Committee will review the comprehensiveness, reliability and integrity of assurances to the Authority and the Accounting Officer, including the suitability and robustness of the organisation's internal control, internal audit, risk management and governance systems and procedures.

-The Committee provides assurance to the Authority and to the Accounting Officer in relation to their respective roles and responsibilities for the financial reporting, internal control systems, risk management and compliance with laws, regulations and codes of practice.
-This Committee will lead on developing a Risk Management Policy and Risk Management Framework for Authority approval and part of its role will be to monitor the effectiveness of that framework.
-Minutes of each Audit Committee meeting will be circulated to all Authority members with relevant reports and the Committee will report at least annually to the Authority and the Chief Executive.
+Minutes of each Audit and Risk Committee meeting will be circulated to all Authority members with relevant reports and the Committee will report at least annually to the Authority and the Chief Executive.
 The Authority's Annual Report will set out an overview of the work of the Committee.